 When Steve Hackett released Highly Strung in April 1983, it reached number sixteen in the British charts.
 The album failed to chart elsewhere.
 Nobody realised that Steve Hackett’s career was about to enter choppy waters.

 After Steve Hackett completed Bay Of Kings, he took the album to Charisma Records.
 They weren’t expecting an album of contemporary classical music.
 This wasn’t what Charisma Records expected or wanted.
 Executives at Charisma Records, fearing that Bay Of Kings would fail commercially, rejected the album.
 Not long after this, Steve Hackett left Charisma Records.

-Following the disappointment of Bay Of Kings, Steve returned with Till We Have Faces.
+Following the disappointment of Bay Of Kings, he returned with Till We Have Faces.
 What was Steve’s eight solo album, was released in August 1984.
 I became the least successful album of his career, when it stalled at fifty-four in Britain.
 This was another blow for Steve Hackett.
 So much so, that it would be another nine years before Steve Hackett released another solo rock record.
 Classical music Steve Hackett thought, was the future.
 That was until he met former Yes manager Brian Lane.

 Steve Howe had asked Brian Lane to approach Steve Hackett about the pair working on project together.
 When Brian Lane met Steve Hackett, he found the former Genesis lead guitarist receptive to the proposal.
 That wasn’t surprising.